French Football Terminates TV Deal With Troubled Mediapro - UrduPoint

 French broadcaster Canal Plus, which already shows a limited number of Ligue 1 matches, is believed to be waiting in the wings to make an offer to take over Mediapro's matches, although its offer will likely be considerably lower than Mediapro offered.

-Telefoot promised that it would continue to broadcast Ligue 1 "at least until 23 December".
+Telefoot promised it would continue to broadcast Ligue 1 "at least until 23 December".

 Jean-Louis Gasset, the Bordeaux coach, was worried about what would happen after that at a time when fans are still banned from games.